-A heart attack constitutes a critical medical emergency that occurs unexpectedly, requiring immediate attention.
+A heart attack, a life-threatening medical emergency, necessitates immediate first aid treatment to prevent severe complications.
 Annually, heart attacks result in the loss of thousands of lives, underscoring the importance for people to identify symptoms, learn First Aid procedures, and obtain CPR and First Aid certification.
 Possessing this knowledge enables individuals to act quickly and decisively during emergencies, thereby potentially saving lives and contributing to a safer community.

 This article delves into multiple facets of heart attacks, distinguishing them from cardiac arrest, outlining common symptoms, discussing risk factors, emphasizing preventive measures, and highlighting the importance of First Aid certification in managing these medical emergencies.